From heavy rain to snow and ice, winter can throw up some perilous driving conditions.

 In the snow – Always clear your car of any snow, especially on the roof.
-Accelerate and break smoothly and slowly to prevent slipping, and if you do encounter a skid, gently steer into it – for example by steering right if you are sliding right – rather than breaking or removing your hands from the wheel.
+Accelerate and brake smoothly and slowly to prevent slipping, and if you do encounter a skid, gently steer into it – for example by steering right if you are sliding right – rather than braking or removing your hands from the wheel.

 In the fog – Turn your front and rear fog lights on and keep a safe distance – at least two seconds – from traffic around you.
 If the fog is very thick, roll down your window at junctions and crossroads so you can listen for any approaching traffic you might not be able to see.